chetansinghsajwan/notes/git/config.md

 System Level is applied throughout the whole system, for each user.
 The configuration file for this level is stored at `/etc/gitconfig` file.

-Global Level is applied specific to one user. global level, the configuration file is stored at `~/.gitconfig` or `~/.config/git/config`.
-This level is specific to each user.
+Global Level is specific to each user.
+The configuration file for this level is stored at `~/.gitconfig` or `~/.config/git/config`.

-For local level
+Local level is specific to each repository.
+The configuration file for this level is stored at `.git/config`

 ## References